Gypscie: A Cross-Platform AI Artifact Management System: System Evaluation

 The analysis of RAM memory consumption for the Pandas approach reveals a behavior directly proportional to the size of processed data.
 As shown in Figure \ref{fig:memory_usage_pandas_70_filtered}, peak memory usage increases from approximately 13.37 GB for the sample with 10 files to 93.31 GB for the sample with 70 files, indicating an almost linear growth with respect to input size.
 This behavior highlights the limitations of this approach in larger-scale scenarios.

 Taking into account the memory consumption and the total execution time for both implementations of the same abstract dataflow, the relevance of capturing retrospective provenance information about dataflow runs, and using these data to feed Gypscie's optimized scheduling process becomes evident.
 This observation further reinforces the need for Gypscie to reason about execution history when deciding how to initialize and schedule dataflows, since the same logical specification may lead to very different resource profiles depending on the chosen execution technology.
+In this second experiment, we ran the pre-processing radar dataflow depicted in Figure \ref{fig:pushdown-dataflow}.

-Figure~\ref{fig:memory_usage_pandas_70_filtered} provides a detailed temporal profile of memory usage with Pandas for the sample of size 70 (execution 5), enabling a finer-grained analysis across dataflow stages.
+Figure~\ref{fig:memory_usage_pandas_70_filtered} provides a detailed temporal profile of memory usage for the dataflow in Figure \ref{fig:pushdown-dataflow}, using Pandas, for the sample of size 70 (execution 5), enabling a finer-grained analysis across dataflow stages.
 The cast stage is responsible for the highest memory consumption, reaching peak values during execution and accounting for a significant portion of the total runtime.
 In contrast, subsequent stages, such as dedup and store, exhibit sharp reductions in memory usage, associated with the release of intermediate data structures.

 The Gypscie optimizer evaluates a number of heuristics to produce an efficient concrete dataflow.
 In the example use case, the memory consumption and processing time introduced by the cast function can be optimized.
 Looking more closely at the cast function code, we observe that three columns undergo different casting transformations.
 For the particular dbz column, i.e., radar reflectivity, the resulting column values are used later in the dataflow for filtering, retaining only values above a certain threshold that identify strong rainfall.
 However, the dbz casting is hidden within the cast function, which makes it invisible to the Gypscie optimizer.
 A simple solution is to make the dbz cast function a node in the dataflow.
 This would allow the Gypscie optimizer to apply the well-known filter pushdown approach, thus reducing the size of processed data at an early stage and, consequently, improving overall system performance.